 For example, alcohol can eliminate common bacteria, such as E. coli, salmonella, and Staphylococcus aureus.
 Other bacteria, such as Enterococcus faecalis, are becoming more resistant to the effects of alcohol-based disinfectants.

-Alcohol has also been shown to kill viruses such as tuberculosis, herpes, hepatitis B, HIV, influenza, rhinoviruses, and coronaviruses, among others.
+Alcohol has also been shown to kill viruses such as herpes, hepatitis B, HIV, influenza, rhinoviruses, and coronaviruses, among others.

 A 2020 study indicates that alcohol effectively destroys SARS-CoV-2.